markoJurisic/JavaScript-Drum-Kit/README.md

 # JavaScript-Drum-Kit
-Use keyboard to play different drum sounds
+Use keyboard to play different drum sounds.